johnsontri/notes/algo/clus/kmeans.rst

 Cons:

 - min the TSSE may let us fall into local min, not the global min
-- the init point affect the result
+- the init points affect the result
-- cannot avoid noise
+- cannot avoid noise (outliner)

 e.g. loacl min: {98, 99, 100, 101, 102, 154, 200}